EnterpriseDB/barman/doc/manual/50-feature-details.en.md

 There are two types of hook scripts that Barman can manage:

-- standard hook scripts,
+- standard hook scripts
-- retry hook scripts.
+- retry hook scripts

-The only difference between these two types of hook scripts is that Barman executes a standard hook script only once, without checking its return code, whereas a retry hook script may be executed more than once depending on its return code.
+The only difference between these two types of hook scripts is that Barman executes a standard hook script only once, without checking its return code, whereas a retry hook script may be executed more than once, depending on its return code.

-Precisely, when executing a retry hook script, Barman checks the return code and retries indefinitely until the script returns either `SUCCESS` (with standard return code `0`), or `ABORT_CONTINUE` (return code `62`), or `ABORT_STOP` (return code `63`).
+Specifically, when executing a retry hook script, Barman checks the return code and retries indefinitely until the script returns either `SUCCESS` (with standard return code `0`), or `ABORT_CONTINUE` (return code `62`), or `ABORT_STOP` (return code `63`).
 Barman treats any